NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 After completing this activity, you will be able to:

-* Run the `makeFullSiteMosaics` function, imported from the `aop_merge_raster_functions.R` to download mosaic AOP L3 geotiff rasters
+* Run the `makeFullSiteMosaics` function to download and merge AOP L3 geotiff rasters, exporting the full site rasters to a geotiffs and COGs
-* Plot the full site mosaics
+* Read in and plot the full-site tiffs

 ## Things You’ll Need To Complete This Tutorial
 To complete this tutorial you will need